 The data controller of any personal information given to us about you or other people named on the policy, quote or claim is either Liverpool Victoria Insurance Company Limited or Highway Insurance Company Limited or Buddies Enterprises Limited trading as ElectriX.
 It is your responsibility to let any named person know about who we are and how this information will be processed including who underwrites your policy.

 If you have any questions about how we process personal information, please get in touch with us by writing to: GI Customer Support, LV=, County Gates, Bournemouth, BH1 2NF or email us at [email protected]

-You can also contact our Data Protection Officer: Data Protection Officer, 57 Ladymead, Guildford, Surrey, GU1 1DB, or via email at [email protected]
+You can also contact our Data Protection Officer by writing to: Data Protection Officer, 57 Ladymead, Guildford, Surrey, GU1 1DB, or via email at [email protected]